Skip to content

 Famous Attractions in Bologna

-Having reached this far in the article, you are probably thinking about the attractions you could visit in Bologna.
+Having reached this far in the article, you are probably considering the attractions you could visit in Bologna.
 Well, we are saving the best for last to bring you the best places to visit in the city.
 Ready, set, let’s go!

 FICO Eataly World: A Food Park in the Right Place

-Short for Fabbrica Italiana Contadina (Italian Farming Factory), FICO Eataly World is a remarkable culinary destination that celebrates the rich food culture of Italy.
-Extending over 100,000 square meters, FICO is considered the largest food park in the world.
+Short for Fabbrica Italiana Contadina (Italian Farming Factory), FICO Eataly World is a remarkable culinary destination celebrating Italy’s rich food culture.
+Extending over 100,000 square meters, FICO is considered the most significant food park in the world.
 The park is dedicated to Italian gastronomy and local products.

-FICO adopts a farm-to-table concept that allows visitors to see through the different steps of food production, starting from cattle breeding, cheese and pasta making, and cooking to preparing dishes and finally serving them to the tables.
+FICO adopts a farm-to-table concept that allows visitors to see through the different food production steps, from cattle breeding, cheese and pasta making, and cooking to preparing dishes and finally serving them to the tables.

-Visitors of FICO can receive a cooking class or go shopping at the marketplace and buy fresh Italian products.
-The Street of Taste is where you can dine at any of the restaurants and trattorias (a trattoria is an Italian-style eating place).
-An important note is that the Street of Taste has more than 40 restaurants and food stalls, and you can book your table online.
+Visitors to FICO can take a cooking class or go shopping at the marketplace to buy fresh Italian products.
+The Street of Taste is where you can dine at restaurants and trattorias (a trattoria is an Italian-style eating place).
+An important note is that the Street of Taste has more than 40 restaurants and food stalls; you can book your table online.

-Of course, there is a lot of walking to do along the gardens, orchards, and vineyards at FICO Eataly while enjoying the fresh air.
+Of course, while enjoying the fresh air, there is much walking along the gardens, orchards, and vineyards at FICO Eataly.
 And guess what?
-There is an indoor area for sports and a playground for the little ones as well.
+There is an indoor sports area and a playground for the little ones.
 No wonder it is dubbed the Disney World of Food!

 The Historical Centre of the City